Processed unemployment claims at highest ever, up 1,102%

 “People are anxious and worried about their health, their families, and how they are going to continue to make it financially during these uncertain times,” said Butler.
 “We are here to help Georgians get through this economic struggle.”

-The President of the United Stated signed the CARES (Coronavirus Aid, Relief, and Economic Security) Act on March 27, 2020, expanding unemployment insurance benefits and other economic relief measures aimed at reducing the economic impact of the novel coronavirus 2019 (COVID-19) pandemic and authorized $2.1 trillion in aid to various sectors of the economy.
+The federal CARES (Coronavirus Aid, Relief, and Economic Security) Act was passed to expand unemployment insurance benefits and implement other economic relief measures aimed at reducing the economic impact of the COVID-19 pandemic and authorized $2.1 trillion in aid to various sectors of the economy.
 This economic relief package includes the following:

 •Expands eligibility for those not eligible for regular, extended benefits, or Pandemic Emergency Unemployment Compensation including self-employed individuals, independent contractors, those with limited work histories, and those unable to work due to the enumerated COVID-19 related reasons;